PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 The scheme must be either `kdp` (see https://github.com/skywind3000/kcp), `tcp`, `tcps`, `ws` or `wss`.

 The port is optional and defaults to 443 if the connection is secured with TLS (`tcps` or `wss`) or 30000 if the connection is not secured with TLS.
 The path is only required on WebSocket connections (`ws` or `wss`).
-If TCP is used (`tcp` or `tcps`) packets are prefixed by a 16-bit little-endian integer that specifies the size of the packet.
+If TCP is used (`tcp` or `tcps`) packets are prefixed by a 16-bit big-endian integer that specifies the size of the packet.

 The real server always uses the following URL: `wss://<server name>.g.<server env>.e.srv.nintendo.net:443/<game id>/ess-d7d-<server id>`.
 Sometimes, the suffix `-b` or `-g` is added to the server name.